This website uses cookies to ensure you get the best experience on our website. Learn more

 Medical care

 Lamai Serengeti has first-aid kits in the office and vehicles, with some staff trained in first aid.
-For emergencies, staff can arrange a skype a doctor and the camp has links with a flying-doctor service.
+If necessary, staff can arrange a video call with a doctor and, in an emergency, the camp has links with the flying doctors service.

 Dangerous animals